xcwen/ac-php/README.md

 if php file cannot pass from `phpctags`.

-you can find any  error from *Message* buffer  fix it and next
+you can find any  error from `Messages` buffer  fix it and next

 like this
 ```